Developmental Immunity, Transparency, and Catalytic Catastrophes

 - KT Extinction (65 Million years ago).
 A massive asteroid, impacting to create the Gulf of Mexico 65 mya, killed off about 70% of all land animals, including virtually all dinosaurs, and a great number of ocean species.
 The mammals were finally able to flourish after this, creating great new morphological diversity, and restocking species diversity in less than ten million years.
 It is likely that none of the genetic diversity of the dinosaurs was lost in this extinction.
 Rather, the catastrophe catalyzed, or selected for, more compact and hardier phenotypes for genes.
 A period of even more rapid morphological experimentation occurred, and one of these new mammalian forms became the hominids.

 - Toba Supervolcano Eruption (73,000 years ago).
-The Toba catastrophe, the largest known explosive event on Earth in the last 25 million years, is believed to have massively reduced the genetic diversity of India, tipping its peoples toward greater genetic similarity, and possibly greater cooperativity.
-Incredibly, Toba may be one reason India has the world’s largest democracy today.
+The Toba supereruption catastrophe, the largest known explosive event on Earth in the last 25 million years, is believed to have massively reduced the genetic diversity of India, tipping its peoples toward greater genetic similarity, and possibly greater cooperativity.
+Incredibly, Toba may be one of the hidden reasons that India has the world’s largest democracy today.
 Toba introduced the genetic bottleneck theory, which is the idea that periodic supervolcano eruptions (47 supervolcano sites are known worldwide today, including Yellowstone in the US) and their subsequent massive ashfalls, decimated early hominid populations and greatly reduced human diversity.
-Several scientists now argue that the apparent very low genetic diversity found in modern humans is due to a series of catastrophes that reduced our total numbers to just 3,000 to 10,000 of us at various times, increasing not only our fitness, but our relatedness and our cooperativity.
-This time, we see a catalytic catastrophe that accelerated our interdependence, our social cohesion and civilization.
+Several scientists now argue that the apparent very low genetic diversity found in modern humans (less even, according to one geneticist, than we find among single troops of baboons!) is due to a series of catastrophes that reduced our total numbers to just 3,000 to 10,000 of us at various times.
+In addition to self-domestication, this great environmental culling increased not only our fitness, but our relatedness and our cooperativity.
+This is a catalytic catastrophe that appears to have accelerated our interdependence, our social and moral cohesion, and thus advanced our civilization.

 - Last Glacial Maximum (Ice Age) (21,000-10,000 years ago).
 Just one of the most recent of many ice ages, the Last Glacial Maximum apparently pushed hardy humans down out of Europe, and across the planet.
 As the ice advanced, it also spurred us to develop needles, clothing, far better hunting technology, and much tighter communities to ensure survival.
 A number of scholars have pointed to this period, the end of the Paleolithic, as a catalyst (accelerator) of hardier and craftier Homo sapiens.
 After this hardship, as the last Ice Age retreated around 12,000 BCE, the new wetness and ideal conditions it created allowed these newly crafty and more communal hunter-gatherers to settle down into domestication of plants and animals in the Neolithic revolution, starting another great growth in informational immunity, densification and interdependence.
 For more on how climate change “catastrophes” have coincided with human brain size increases over the last 2.5 million years, see William H. Calvin’s A Brain for All Seasons: Human Evolution and Abrupt Climate Change (2002).